oxygen-dioxide/hitsuboku-kumi-zh-deepvocal/README.md

 - The volume is Normalized to -9db

 ## How to build this
+Follow this instruction **only** if you want to modify this voicebank.
+If you just want to use this, see the [Download](./README.md#Download) section.

 1. Download this project with the following command:
 ```
 git clone https://github.com/oxygen-dioxide/hitsuboku-kumi-chn-deepvocal